Cucumber is one of the most common vegetables prescribed for individuals with Diabetes. Have you ever wondered how much will be its Glycemic Index?

 Other food items, especially ones with higher fat, protein, fiber, etc. are considered to be of a lower GI.

 Several foods also do not enter the GI measures.
-These usually include no carbs food items like – fish, meat, poultry, seeds, nuts, spices, oils, etc.
+These usually include carbs food items like – fish, meat, poultry, seeds, nuts, spices, oils, etc.

 Higher GI causes a rise in blood sugar levels compared to foods that are of a lower GI.
 Thus, according to your blood sugar reading, you must carefully choose and incorporate these food items into your dietary habits.